 Yes, once a Shimano technician has serviced your reel we will maintain a 6 month limited warranty on the work performed on the reel.
 (This warranty will be limited to any non-conformance or workmanship error associated with the service work done; normal wear and tear or neglect is not covered)

-- My braided line is slipping on my spool during the retrieve, what can I do to minimise this issue?
+- My braided line is slipping on my spool during the retrieve, what can I do to minimize this issue?

 Braided line may slip on a spool due to a lack of pressure applied during the spooling process.
 A general lack of pressure will mean that the line will not grip the spool arbour adequately and may also cause loose loops resulting in line 'biting' into itself when pressure is applied by a weight or while fighting a fish.
 It is recommended that you use more pressure during the spooling process (for example, using gloves or a rag to apply pressure to the spool of line as you wind the line onto the reel's spool), and to help minismise slippage, one can also apply a layer to 'water friendly' tape prior to spooling which will assist in the line 'biting' and gripping the spools arbour.